Nuclear Forensics Undergraduate Scholarship Program

 National laboratory locations across the U.S.

-- Be an undergraduate student enrolled in a full-time physics, chemistry, or engineering degree program
+- Be an undergraduate student enrolled in a full-time degree program in nuclear or geochemical sciences, including but not limited to physics, chemistry, engineering, and material science; and

 Application Requirements and How to Apply